awsdocs/amazon-redshift-management-guide/doc_source/managing-snapshots-console.md

    + In the **Type** box, choose **manual** or **automated**\.
    + In the **Cluster** box, choose a cluster name to list snapshots for a single cluster, or choose **All Clusters** to list snapshots from all clusters\.
    + In the **Sort by** field, choose how you want the list ordered\.

 1. In the snapshot list, choose the row that contains the snapshot that you want to use\.

-1. In the snapshot list, choose the row that contains the snapshot that you want to use\.